TomoTom0/danime-save-annict/README.md

 ## Feautures
 Details on [Quick Tutorial](https://hackmd.io/@ystl/Hy1h_mqcv/%2FQRGRL9xxT7G9iswfGnmGiQ)

-- **Sending to Annict**: Your watcihng record in d-anime store are sent to Annict.
+- **Sending to Annict**: Your watching record in some VOD sites are sent to Annict.
 - **Sending Option**: You can change some options about sending to Annict.
 - **Webhook**: Multi webhook posting are supported.
 ## Caution